Ethan-Sarricolea/Files-organizier/README.md

 Run the next command in terminal:
 + `git clone https://github.com/Ethan-Sarricolea/Files-organizier.git`

+If you do not have git downloaded or this option does not work, you can download the compressed folder in a zip file

 ## Use

 1. Open terminal in cloned repository or move to directory in terminal whit the next command